lorenzo-nutmeg/kafkastreams-experiments/README.md

 $ docker-compose up -d && ./wait_brokers_up.sh
 ```

-To run the experiment (from the experiment module directory):
+To run the experiment (from each experiment module directory):
 ```
 $ mvn spring-boot:run
 ```